priyank-p/reminder-app/docs/tools.md

     the version hash if the frontend files are changed so cached files could be updated.
 Also emits `sw-dev.js` file in development.
   - `tools/test-all`: runs all the tests
+  - `tools/test-frontend`: runs frontend end to end test using puppetter.
   - `tools/test-npm-dependencies`: checks weather npm dependencies are pinned to a specific version.
   - `tools/nodemon.json`: nodemon related config.